gcobb321/icloud3/docs/chapters/1-installation.md

 ---
 ### Installing the iCloud3 Event Log Custom Card
-Custom Lovelace cards are typically stored in the `/www/custom_cards` directory.
+Custom Lovelace cards are typically stored in the `config/www/custom_cards` directory.
 Do the following:

-1. Create the `/www/custom_cards` directory if it does not exist.
+1. Create the `config/www/custom_cards` directory if it does not exist.

-2. Copy the `icloud3-event-log-card.js` into the `/www/custom-cards` directory.
-If you are installing iCloud3 using HACS, the file is in the `custom_components/icloud3` directory.
-If you are already using custom cards and they are in a different directory, copy the `icloud3-event-log-card.js` file into the one you are using.
+2. Copy `icloud3-event-log-card.js` into the `config/www/custom-cards` directory.
+If you are installing iCloud3 using HACS, the source file is in the `config/custom_components/icloud3` directory.
+If you are already using custom cards and they are in a different directory, copy `icloud3-event-log-card.js` into the one you are using.

-3. Open the `ui-lovelace.yaml` file and add the following lines to the beginning of the file.
-Again, change the directory name if you are using a different location.
+3. Open the file `configuration.yaml`, and add similar lines below to the lovelace section to add the new resource.

    ```
+   lovelace:
+     mode: yaml
      resources:
        - url: /local/custom_cards/icloud3-event-log-card.js?v=1.000
-       type: js
+         type: module
    ```

-4. Add the following lines to the `ui-lovelace.yaml` file to create the custom card.
+4. Open the `ui-lovelace.yaml` file and add the following lines to the `ui-lovelace.yaml` file to create the custom card.

    ```
     - title: iCloud Event Log
        icon: mdi:information-outline
        cards:
-         - type: custom: icloud3-event-log-card
+         - type: "custom:icloud3-event-log-card"
            entity: sensor.icloud3_event_log
    ```

-More information is found in the Home Assistant Lovelace documentation regarding setting up and using custom cards.
-Be sure to refer to it if you have any problems.
-Go [here](https://community.home-assistant.io/t/how-do-i-add-custom-cards-with-the-lovelace-ui/97902) for more information if you are not using the `ui-lovelace.yaml` file to set up your cards.
+If you are not using YAML mode for the user interface, please refernce the Home Assistant Lovelace documentation regarding setting up and using custom cards [here](https://community.home-assistant.io/t/how-do-i-add-custom-cards-with-the-lovelace-ui/97902).

 ------